 Pre-pack insolvency, which is a process that allows a company to sell its assets to a buyer before entering formal insolvency proceedings.
 This option can be useful for companies that want to avoid the costs and uncertainty of a traditional insolvency process.

-Finally, at the bottom of the list is the Corporate Insolvency Resolution Process (CIRP), which is a formal insolvency process under the Insolvency and Bankruptcy Code.
+Corporate Insolvency Resolution Process (CIRP), which is a formal insolvency process under the Insolvency and Bankruptcy Code.